 Should adverse sustainability implications be identified, steps can be taken to adjust the proposed policy, project or function or amend the way in which it is currently implemented to ensure it is inclusive and does not discriminate (either deliberately or accidentally).

-The CCG works with NHS Property Services over the past year, (the organisation which the CCG leases the property where we house our headquarters from) to ensure we will comply with our obligations under the Climate Change Act 2008, including the Adaptation Reporting power, and the Public Services (Social Value) Act 2012.
+The CCG works with NHS Property Services (the organisation which the CCG leases the property where we house our headquarters from) to ensure we will comply with our obligations under the Climate Change Act 2008, including the Adaptation Reporting power, and the Public Services (Social Value) Act 2012.